DeckofAdventures/TheGame/1_Mechanics/04_Vulnerabilities.md

      can recognize the general shape, and return to the same street sign, but couldn't pronounce the word.
    - Resource: Minor
    - Mechanic: You're unable to complete an action that requires understanding text.
+     The skill prerqusite only applies at the time the Vulnerability is taken.
-   - Prerequisites: Skill: Intelligence `MISSING`
+   - Prerequisites: Skill: Intelligence < 1
    - Tags:
 - Name: Inattentive
    - Description: You can really only do one thing at a time.
 The rest of the world